damiaanr/xai-srclangid/README.md

 Note that this tool is highly inefficient for usage *in production*: it is meant as an initial starting point for a dataset which can be converted easily to more efficient data representations.

 ## Usage
-Run `main.py -help` to invoke a detailed overview of all possible actions.
+Run `main.py --help` to invoke a detailed overview of all possible actions.

 ### Examples